 I have been making lasagne ever since I was just a newlywed.
-It was one of the first dishes I learned where I wanted it to be authentic, without cutting any corners.
-Cooking anything for almost twenty years makes for a lot of practice, but bizarrely this was one of the harder recipes to record as it’s all in my head.
+It was one of the first dishes I learned where I wanted it to be authentic and perfect, although I had NO idea what a family favourite it would become.
+Cooking anything for over two decades makes for a lot of practice, but bizarrely this was one of the harder recipes to record as it’s all in my head.
 It was strange taking measurements and jotting things down.
-These days I make my own pasta sheets, but to save time I have assumed you will be using bought ones.
-I have also listed the quantities below to make a lasagne for four people, but I make mine with double all the quantities below, and it feeds eight easily.
+These days I sometimes make my own pasta sheets, but I’ve assumed that you will, like most normal people, be using bought ones.
+I’ve also listed the quantities below to make a lasagne for four people, but I make mine with double all the quantities below, and it feeds eight easily.
 I should also add that I only put the bechamel sauce on the final top layer, and not on all the layers as this is what my family prefers.
 It also saves a bit of time, and means that I assemble the lasagne all the way to the last layer, then I pour the bechamel over and pop it in the oven.

 for the bolognaise sauce: